 Now that we know more about gravitational potential energy and kinetic energy, let's introduce another type of potential energy called elastic potential energy.
 Let's watch this video clip first.

-(Play the You Tube video of people doing tricks on spring shoes; see details in the Additional Multiimedia Support section).
+(Play the 2-minute You Tube video of people doing tricks on spring shoes; see details in the Additional Multiimedia Support section.)

 So, how were the people able to get that much height to be able to perform those tricks?
 Can you name all the types of energy involved?
 (Answers: Kinetic, gravitational and elastic potential energy.)